StylianosNikopoulos/VendingMachine/README.md

 ## Usage

-- **For Users**:
+- **For Buyers**:
   - Register or log in to your account.
   - Deposit money to your account.
   - Purchase products available in the vending machine.
   - You can log out of all sessions when you are logged in on multiple devices.

 - **For Sellers**:
+  - Register or log in to your account.
   - Add new products to your inventory.
   - Edit existing products or remove them as needed.
   - View your added products
-    AND
-  - Deposit money to your account.
-  - Purchase products available in the vending machine.
+  - You can log out of all sessions when you are logged in on multiple devices.